EJV20/GOT/README.txt

 	- points for correct bonus question
 	- You can put no one for killing the night king if you beleive he wont die
-	- I, Jeff Vitunac, get final say and I most likely won't be a dick about but you never know.
-JK, I won't <3 <3 <3

 2. How to submit
 	- Run on windows 10 machine